 Professional Bat Guano Cleanup

-If you find large piles of Guano in your attic, call the professionals at Critter Control® of Ft.
+If you find large piles of Guano in your attic, call the professionals at Critter Control® serving Ft.
 Lauderdale immediately.
 You need to take care of the problem as soon as possible to minimize the damage and repair costs.
 Our experts are fully certified to perform bat exclusions, should the animals still be in your attic, and also have the proper equipment to clean up guano and sanitize the space.
 If you’d like a free consultation or have any questions, please contact us today at 954-467-6067.